figma/figma-api-demo/figma-to-react/README.md

 By default this project comes with a prerendered component in `src/figmaComponents.js`.
 You can see a page that uses this component if you run `npm start`.
 This will start a React server and a webpage will open to the root page.
 This webpage will automatically refresh as you make changes to the source documents.
-To follow allow with the example component, the source Figma file is located [here](https://www.figma.com/file/VGULlnz44R0Ooe4FZKDxlhh4/Untitled).
+To follow along with the example component, the source Figma file is located [here](https://www.figma.com/file/VGULlnz44R0Ooe4FZKDxlhh4/Untitled).

 When we run the converter, we will convert any *top level frames* in the document to React Components *as long as their name starts with `#`*.
 In the example document you can see that we have one top level frame named `#Clock`.
 The component resulting from this will be exported in